 I rub my eyes to rid them of sleep, to clear my view.

-Enjoy their annual moment of golden beauty,
+enjoying their annual moment of fiery beauty!

-Like models, displaying their autumnal colours.
+like models, displaying autumnal colours.

-Human tracks zigzag across dew-soaked grass
+Human tracks zigzag across dew-soaked grass,

 Behind I see my own tracks criss-crossing others,

-Adding confusion to the busy rush-hour tram-lines.
+adding confusion to busy rush-hour tram-lines.

-My boots squelch under-foot.
+My boots squelch beneath my feet

-Patterns from soles of unknown boots
+as patterns from soles of unknown boots

 First frost of Winter.